 UWC Nigerian National Committee Selection Criteria

-UWC is a unique organization.
+UWC is a unique organisation.
 It is the only global educational NGO that brings students together from all over the world, selected from within their own countries, on merit and regardless of their ability to pay.
 These students come together at one of seventeen UWC schools and colleges that aim to foster international peace and understanding.

 UWC believes that to achieve peace and a sustainable future, the values it promotes are crucial;